hastexo/tutor-contrib-backup/README.md

 * `BACKUP_K8S_CRONJOB_RESTORE_ENABLE` (default: `false`, periodic restore is disabled.)
 * `BACKUP_K8S_CRONJOB_RESTORE_SCHEDULE` (default: `"30 0 * * *"`, once a day at 30 mins past
    midnight)

+Make sure the periodic backup job always runs before the restore job during the day.

 The following parameters will be pre-populated if the [tutor-contrib-s3](https://github.com/hastexo/tutor-contrib-s3)